druglogics/ags-paper/docs/index.md

 - Change **the number of simulations** to $20$ (balance mutations) or to $50$ for the topology mutated models.
 - Change to *Bliss* synergy method (`synergy_method: bliss`) no matter the mutations used.

-The results of these simulations (when applying link-operator mutations) are stored in the Zenodo file **`fit-vs-performance-results-bliss.tar.gz`**, whereas when topology mutations are used, in the **`fit-vs-performance-results-bliss-topo.tar.gz`** file.
+The results of the  link-operator mutated model simulations are stored in the Zenodo file **`fit-vs-performance-results-bliss.tar.gz`**, whereas for the topology mutated models, in the **`fit-vs-performance-results-bliss-topo.tar.gz`** file.

+To parse and tidy up the data from the simulations, use the scripts [fit_vs_perf_cascade2_lo.R](https://github.com/bblodfon/ags-paper-1/blob/master/scripts/fit_vs_perf_cascade2_lo.R) (for the link-operator-based CASCADE 2.0 simulations) and [fit_vs_perf_cascade2_topo.R](https://github.com/bblodfon/ags-paper-1/blob/master/scripts/fit_vs_perf_cascade2_topo.R) (for the topology-mutation-based CASCADE 2.0 simulations)

 Also, we used the `run_druglogics_synergy.sh` script at the root of the `druglogics-synergy` (script config: `{2.0, prolif, 150, fixpoints, bliss}`) repo to get the ensemble results of the **random (proliferative) models** that we will use to normalize the calibrated model performance.
-The result of this simulation is also part of the results described above (see section [above](#repro123), also considering the necessary changes applied for the topology mutations-based simulations) and it's available inside the file **`sim_res.tar.gz`** of the Zenodo dataset.
+The result of this simulation is also part of the results described above (see section [above](#repro123), also considering the necessary changes applied for the topology mutation-based simulations) and it's available inside the file **`sim_res.tar.gz`** of the Zenodo dataset (also available in the results directory - see [Repo results structure]).

 ## Random Model Bootstrap {-}